evelyntanwy/duck-island/README.md

 ## The Tech

-This project is to create a full stack and practice the use of :-
+This project is to create a full stack website and practice the use of :-
 - React
 - Database
 - Tailwind